Chittesh195/Signal-Processing-2/README.md

-# 🚗 Drowsiness Detection System: A Digital Signal Processing Approach
+# Drowsiness Detection System
+*A Digital Signal Processing Approach for Driver Safety*

-A real-time, non-intrusive drowsiness detection system leveraging **Eye Aspect Ratio (EAR)** and **Fast Fourier Transform (FFT)** analysis to enhance driver safety through timely fatigue alerts.

 ---

-## 🧠 Overview
+## 📝 Abstract

-This project monitors driver alertness using computer vision and signal processing.
-It continuously analyzes eye openness to detect signs of fatigue, issuing an **audio-visual alert** when drowsiness is detected.

-Developed using Python libraries like `OpenCV`, `dlib`, `numpy`, and `scipy`, the system processes live video to extract facial landmarks, compute EAR, and perform FFT analysis for signal-based insight.
+This project presents a real-time drowsiness detection system based on **Eye Aspect Ratio (EAR)** analysis and **Fast Fourier Transform (FFT)** techniques.
+Designed to monitor driver alertness, the system utilizes computer vision to track eye movements, analyze EAR patterns, and issue alerts upon detecting signs of fatigue.
+By integrating signal processing methods, this solution offers a reliable and non-intrusive approach to enhancing road safety.

 ---

-## ⚙️ How It Works

-1. **Video Capture**: Uses webcam feed for real-time monitoring.
-2. **Face and Eye Detection**: `dlib` detects 68 facial landmarks.
-3. **EAR Calculation**: Measures eye openness using six key points around each eye.
-4. **Drowsiness Detection**:
-   - EAR is sampled every 10th frame.
-   - A buffer stores the latest 120 EAR values.
+## 📌 Project Objectives

+- Monitor driver drowsiness through eye movement analysis.
+- Utilize EAR to detect prolonged eye closure and blinking behavior.
-   - FFT detects low-frequency patterns signaling fatigue.
+- Apply FFT on EAR data to identify low-frequency fatigue patterns.
-5. **Alert System**: Triggers a visual warning and customizable beep sound when drowsiness is detected.
+- Alert the driver through visual and audio cues when drowsiness is detected.
-6. **Real-Time Visualization**:
-   - Live EAR plot
-   - FFT magnitude spectrum

 ---

+## ⚙️ System Workflow

+1. **Video Acquisition**
+   - Captures live video from the computer's webcam using OpenCV.

+2. **Facial Landmark Detection**
+   - Utilizes the `dlib` library to detect facial features, particularly eye landmarks.

+3. **EAR Calculation**
+   - Computes Eye Aspect Ratio using six landmark points around each eye to quantify eye openness.

+4. **Data Sampling and Windowing**
+   - EAR values are sampled every 10th frame.
+   - Maintains a sliding window of 120 samples for real-time analysis.

+5. **FFT-Based Drowsiness Detection**
+   - Performs frequency domain analysis on the EAR data.
+   - Focuses on low-frequency components to detect slow blinks or prolonged closure.

+6. **Alert Mechanism**
+   - Displays an on-screen warning and plays an audio alert (via `winsound`) when drowsiness is detected.

+7. **Visualization**
+   - Real-time plotting of EAR values and their FFT spectrum to aid understanding and debugging.

+---

 ## 📊 Digital Signal Processing Concepts

-- **Sampling**: Downsamples video frames for efficient processing.
+- **Sampling**: Reduces data load by analyzing every 10th video frame.
-- **Windowing**: Maintains a sliding window of recent EAR values.
-- **FFT Analysis**: Converts time-domain EAR data into frequency domain to identify slow eye blinks and closures.
+- **Windowing**: Ensures analysis is always based on the most recent 120 samples.
+- **FFT (Fast Fourier Transform)**: Detects frequency patterns that suggest drowsiness (e.g., slow blinking).

 ---

-## 🖥️ Output

-- ✅ EAR and FFT plots in real-time
-- ⚠️ Visual warning overlay
-- 🔊 Audio alert to wake the driver

----

-## 📦 Dependencies
+## 🔧 Requirements

-Make sure to install the following Python libraries:
+Ensure the following Python libraries are installed:

 ```bash
 pip install opencv-python dlib scipy numpy matplotlib